Caitlin Clark and Angel Reese's LSU-Iowa rematch nets a record audience for ESPN

 "Me and Caitlin Clark don't hate each other.
 I want everybody to understand that.
 It's just a super-competitive game," Reese said the day before the game.

-Raising the stakes even more: Clark, 22, is down to her final college games, having announced she'll turn pro after this season.
+Raising the stakes even more: Clark, 22, was known to be playing her final college games, having announced she'll turn pro after this season.
+On Wednesday, Reese said she is also leaving college.

+"This was a difficult decision," Reese said on Instagram.
+"But I trust the next chapter, because I know the author.
+Bayou Barbie out."

 The Elite Eight lived up to its name